Skip To Main Content

 Elisa Jurmu was promoted to Assistant Head Coach for the 2022-23 season after serving four years as Assistant Coach.
 Jurmu spent four seasons with the Huskies as a player where she appeared in 57 games.
 She helped guide Tech to a 90-25 record during that span, which included three Great Lakes Intercollegiate Athletic Conference Division Championships and two appearances in the NCAA Division II National Tournament.

 In her first season as a coach at Tech (2018-19), Jurmu helped Head Coach Sam Clayton guide the Huskies to a 21-9 overall record and a 16-4 mark in the Great Lakes Intercollegiate Athletic Conference.
 The Huskies claimed their 16th GLIAC North Division/Conference title and were the No. 3 seed in the conference tournament.
-In her second season (2019-20), the Huskies made their 30th consecutive Great Lakes Intercollegiate Athletic Conference Tournament appearance in program history.
+In her second season (2019-20), the Huskies made their 30th consecutive Great Lakes Intercollegiate Athletic Conference Tournament appearance and made it to the semifinals.
 In 2020-21, Jurmu helped the Huskies claim the GLIAC North Division regular-season title as well as the GLIAC Tournament Championship, en route to the NCAA Midwest Region semifinals.

-Last season, Jurmu helped the Huskies to an 18-11 overall record and a run to to the GLIAC Tournament semifinals, where the Huskies fell to No. 2 ranked Grand Valley State 71-57.
+Jurmu helped the Huskies to an 18-11 overall record and a run to the GLIAC Tournament semifinals in 2021-22, where the Huskies fell to No. 2 ranked Grand Valley State 71-57.

 Follow the Team